 Atal Pension Yojana Withdrawal Procedure

-Although initially this scheme did not permit exiting before the subscriber reached the age of 60, the Atal Pension Yojana withdrawl procedure have been slightly modified.
+Although initially this scheme did not permit exiting before you reach the age of 60, the Atal Pension Yojana withdrawal procedure has been slightly modified:

-- If the subscriber has attained the age of 60 then he/she can exit this scheme with a complete annuitization of the pension amount.
-The subscriber will have to visit the bank manager in this regard and apply for the same.
+- If you have reached 60 years of age, then you can exit this scheme with a complete annuitization of the pension amount.
+You will have to visit the bank and apply for your pension.

 Atal Pension Yojana Penalty Charges